MMACS11DC1-2025/class-exercises-Serene-ee/4.4/main.md

 import turtle
 t = turtle.Turtle()

-print("Hi user, I am a shell DIY bot, in this python, you will be able to create your custom shell!
-Enter 'start' to get started!") start = input().lower().strip()
+start = input("Hi user, I am a shell DIY bot, in this python, you will be able to create your custom shell!
+Enter 'start' to get started!").lower().strip()

 if start == "start":
   for i in range(70):